-Reintroduction efforts of L. oreganus at select sites in Douglas county by Institute for Applied Ecology will begin in 2017, with seed collection and site identification and selection in 2016.
+Reintroduction efforts of L. oreganus at select sites in Douglas County by Institute for Applied Ecology will begin in 2017, with seed collection and site identification and selection conducted in 2016, and a report detailing these activities will be available in 2017.
+Although not currently funded, monitoring of outplanted L. oreganus should be a high priority to determine establishment rates at each site and to inform future management/augmentation efforts.